EXPLAINER: States still in play and what makes them that way

 “We’re winning Pennsylvania by a tremendous amount.
 We’re up 690,000 votes in Pennsylvania.
 These aren’t even close.
 It’s not like, ‘Oh, it’s close,’” Trump said during an appearance at the White House.

-By Wednesday evening, his lead had slipped to about 239,000 — and the race is destined to get tighter.
+By late Thursday his lead had slipped to about 24,000 votes — and the race is expected to get tighter.

 One reason is because elections officials are not allowed to process mail-in ballots until Election Day under state law.
 It’s a form of voting that has skewed heavily in Biden’s favor after Trump spent months claiming without proof that voting by mail would lead to widespread voter fraud.